prettier/prettier-vscode/README.md

 ### Configuring Default Options

 Some users may not wish to create a new Prettier config for every project or use the VS Code settings.
-Because Prettier searches recursively up the file path, you can place a global prettier config at `~/.prettierrc` to be used as a fallback.

-You can also use the setting [`prettier.configPath`](https://github.com/prettier/prettier-vscode#prettierconfigpath) to provide a global configuration.
+In order to set a default configuraiton, set [`prettier.configPath`](https://github.com/prettier/prettier-vscode#prettierconfigpath).
 However, be careful, if this is set this value will always be used and local configuration files will be ignored.

 ### Visual Studio Code Settings